 A cross-laminated timber core makes up the Framework’s backbone.
-Wood interiors are exposed at the ground floor.
+Wood interiors are exposed on the ground floor.
 Glass enclosed around the core allows visitors and occupants to observe it no matter which floor you happen to be on.
 Interestingly enough, this unique configuration also serves as a heat recovery system.
 These features are engineered to accentuate the innovative nature of this elegant city structure, making this an ideal addition to any skyline.

 Retail and public exhibitions will occupy the ground floor of this multi-use building, in addition to 60 units of affordable housing.
 Residents who apply and earn less than 60 percent of the area median income will be able to enjoy exposed wooden features, an aesthetic seen throughout heavy timber framing.
 What sets this project apart is the logistical support around this building’s construction.